 - Did the officer violate a Constitutional right?

 The next issue is to determine when a right is “clearly established."
-Under the current doctrine, a right is clearly established when the Supreme Court or the relevant federal appeals court has already treated the conduct as unconstitutional, or where a public official's conduct is “obviously unlawful".
+Under the current doctrine, a right is clearly established when the Supreme Court or the relevant federal appeals court has already treated the conduct as unconstitutional or where a public official's conduct is “obviously unlawful."

 The result is that judges now look to past court cases to see whether there is a similar set of facts on record that would put the officer on notice that their actions violated the “clearly established" statutory or constitutional rights of another.
-The result is that the facts of a situation alleging police misconduct are highly relevant to when qualified immunity applies.
+The result is that the facts of a situation alleging police misconduct are highly relevant when determining when qualified immunity applies.

 Applying Qualified Immunity